CS196Illinois/Group6/README.md

 Feel free to play around with the `SpeechToText.py` file as well.

 You will also need to limit the size of the chunks of text you wish to summarize.
 Our language model is only able to handle up to 1024 words at a time at the moment.
 You can summarize one section of each lecture at a time to overcome this.
-You will have logical progressions of summaries as a result!# Group6
+You will have logical progressions of summaries as a result!